 - We do not publish poetry, prayers, fiction, responsive readings or hymns.

 - Write for a general audience.
 When using jargon or technical terms, define them for a general audience.

-- Cite your sources, because plagiarism isn’t responsible.
+- Cite your sources for factual data and quotes, because plagiarism isn’t responsible.
+In other words, if you make a claim, you need to back it up.
 Sources should be placed immediately after their respective citation in your article.
 For online sources, include the link.
 For printed sources, include the title, author and page number in parentheses.

 - Send submissions as a .doc or .docx file in 12-pt.
 Times New Roman font.